-Course Outcomes: After the completion of the course the students will be able to
+Upon successful completion of the course, the student will be able

 - CO 1 To discuss the fundamental concepts and laws of thermodynamics. - CO 2 To illustrate the application of laws of Thermodynamics. - CO 3 To describe the Concepts of Entropy and Availability. - CO 4 To describe the Gas power cycles and IC Engines.